 If you’ve had a miscarriage, I’m so sorry for your loss.
-Even though 1 in 4 pregnancies ends in a miscarriage, it’s still a really painful thing to endure.
+Even though 1 in 4 pregnancies ends in a miscarriage, it’s still a really painful and personal thing to endure.

 Perhaps your body has ‘let nature take its course’ or you might have needed medication or surgery to remove the pregnancy.
 Whatever your situation, self-care is crucial after a miscarriage.